 9. The first winter camping trip morning

 You survived the night!
 It stayed nice and toasty throughout the snowfall that occurred while you slept.
 You peek out through the zipper of your tent and the start realization hits you.
-There is no coffee shop nearby to get that added jolt of energy you are so desperately needing.
+There is no coffee shop nearby to get that added jolt of energy you so desperately need.
 Not to worry if you planned correctly.
 It is time to relight that fire or start the camp stove.
 Get a nice pot of boiling water going and get ready for some camp coffee.

-There are many different options from instant to bringing along a french press.
+There are many different options from instant to bringing along a French press.
 Heck, there is even the old cowboy method of swinging your hot coffee in a circle to settle the ground.
-For me, it is easy to bring along a little lap of luxury and carry a french press and grounds.
+For me, it is easy to bring along a little lap of luxury and carry a French press and grounds.
 Because honestly, there is nothing better on a winter morning than enjoying that cup of coffee.
 If you aren’t a coffee drinker then make sure to bring along your favorite warm beverage to kick your day off right!

 10. A lighter note about winter bathroom use!

-Well, now you are warmed up from the coffee and are well hydrated.
+Well, now you are warmed up from the coffee and are well-hydrated.
 That is great news, but eventually, nature is going to come calling.
 Do not wait when it comes to going to the bathroom.
 Your body will consume important calories to warm anything in your bladder.
 Some like to keep an additional jug in the ten.
-Just don’t mix it with the water your stored in your tent!
+Just don’t mix it with the water you stored in your tent!
 This ensures that you don’t need to wander into the cold for midnight relief.
 Being cold can make us have the urge more often, and we as a whole are poorly designed to leave the warmth of our bed in the middle of the night.

 It is not just urination that is a concern though in the winter.
 Camping in other times of year we have access to comfortable leaves for wiping.
 However, in winter your natural toilet paper is rare.
 Before you run to use a pinecone…OUCH…consider another method.
 Bidets are popular in parts of the world and while chilly you could use a handful of snow to wash.
 It isn’t the best but it could do if you didn’t do forward planning and bring actual toilet paper with you.
-For gosh sakes, just pack the toilet paper and some extra grocery bags.
+For gosh sake, just pack the toilet paper and some extra grocery bags.
 You are not going to be able to dig a cathole so you should plan to pack out anything you have to deposit.
 No one wants to find a pile of toilet paper comes springtime!